open-atmos/PySDM/paper/paper.md

 Adaptivity is enabled by default and can be disabled by passing `False` as the value of optional `adaptive` keyword to the given dynamic, i.e. `builder.add_dynamic(Dynamic(**kwargs, adaptive=False))`.
-The adaptive time-step controls are described in a forthcomming @Bartman_et_al_2022_adaptive publication and are bespoke developments introduced in PySDM (partly already in version 1).
+The adaptive time-step controls are described in a forthcomming @Bartman_et_al_2022_adaptive publication and are bespoke developments introduced partialy in `PySDM` v1.
-In the case of collisions, the time-step adaptivity is aimed at eliminating errors associated with multiple coalescence events within a timestep.
-In the case of condensation, the time-step adaptivity is aimed at reducing computational load by coupling the time-step length choice with ambient supersaturation leading to using longer time-steps in cloud-free regions and shorter time-steps in regions where droplet [de]activation or rain evaporation occurs.
-In the case of displacement, the time-step adaptivity is aimed at obeying a given tolerance in integration of the super-particle trajectories, and the error measure is constructed by comparing implicit- and explicit-Euler solutions.

-In multi-dimensional environments, adaptive time-stepping is aimed at adjusting the time-steps separately in each grid box (e.g., based on ambient supersaturation for condensation).
-For CPU backend and the condensation dynamic, the adaptivity scheme features a load-balancing logic which ensures that in multi-threaded operation, grid cells with comparable substep count are handled simultaneously avoiding idle threads.
+The time-step adaptivity aims both to reduce computational errors where the specified time step is longer than the timescale of the dynamic, as well as to reduce computational load by dynamically changing the time-step.
+This adaptive time-stepping applies separately in each grid box of a multidimensional environment, and includes a load-balancing logic for the CPU backend and condensation example to simultaneously handle grid cells with comparable substep count.
 The dynamic load-balancing across threads can be switched off by setting the `schedule` keyword parameter to a value of `"static"` when instantiating the `Condensation` dynamic (the default value is `"dynamic"`).